-The District's net position increased by \$7,730,517.
-The increase consists of an increase in Cash and Investments of \$7.1 million, an increase in Accounts Payable of \$1.2 million, along with Bonds and Notes Payable decreasing \$3 million while the Southeastern Pennsylvania Schools Trust decreased \$600,932.
-This is offset by an increase in Intergovernmental Receivables of \$259,285 primarily as a result of additional grants procured as a response effort to the COVID-19 Pandemic.
-In addition, the deferred outflows of resources increased \$3M due to the accounting under GASB No. 68, Accounting and Financial Reporting for Pensions and GASB No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date.
-Deferred inflows of resources decreased \$9M in addition to total liabilities increasing \$9 million.
-The increase in liabilities includes an increase in Payroll Accrual and withholdings of \$4M.
+The District's total net position increased by \$2,551,316.
+The increase consists of a decrease in Cash and Investments of \$6.5 million, along with Bonds Payable decreasing \$2.7M while the Southeastern Pennsylvania Schools Trust increased \$1.3M.
+This is offset by an increase in Intergovernmental Receivables of \$2.9M primarily as a result of additional grants and state revenue received.
+In addition, the deferred outflows of resources increased \$3.5M due to the accounting under GASB No. 68, Accounting and Financial Reporting for Pensions and GASB No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date.
+Deferred inflows of resources decreased \$2.0M in addition to total liabilities decreased \$500k.
+The decrease in liabilities includes a decrease in Payroll Accrual and withholdings of \$2.5M.